iBladen/oclc-library-app/README.md

 A. PropTypes.
 Type definitions.

 Q. When do you declare a key?
 Why declare a key?
 What’s a good key?
 What’s a bad key?
 A. Declare a key when looping through a set of objects to help identify the uniqueness of the object.
 A bad key is the loop index.
 A good key would be a primary key.
+Key needs to be unique to the array.

 Q. How do you run an npm script?
 A. npm run "script".

 Q. How do you make a function public?
 A. Export it.
+Private is by default.

 Q. When does React re-render?
 A. When something within the state changes.